-The Office of the Registrar at AU is implementing a new web-based tool that will help AU students and AU advisers successfully navigate our institution's curriculum requirements with greater simplicity, speed, and efficiency.
+that will help AU students and AU advisers successfully navigate our institution's curriculum requirements with greater simplicity, speed, and efficiency.
 DegreeWorks is a comprehensive academic advising and degree audit solution that works with Banner, AU's student information system.
 DegreeWorks automatically retrieves the student's academic record from Banner and organizes it into an educational plan on the web, easily identifying program requirements, which courses have been completed and which courses the student still needs in order to complete their degree.
 "DegreeWorks provides a great academic planning tool and counselling capabilities that create new efficiencies and foster more personal interactions between adviser and students," said Project Manager Richard MacLeod, assistant registrar, Admissions and Transfer Credit Services in the Office of the Registrar.
 "Students receive the academic advice they need to succeed and advisers gain new capacity to help them counsel students more successfully.
 All of this can lead to graduating faster."
 The new tool was recently launched internally to give program and academic advisers, and evaluators the opportunity to work with it.
-When DegreeWorks is launched to students early in 2012, it will be available to program students who have registered since September 2010.
+When DegreeWorks is launched to students early in 2012, it will be New from AU Press